BrandonW24/BrandonW24.github.io/index.md

  <img src="{{ site.baseurl }}/assets/images/Me.jpg" alt="Brandon Withington | XR Software Engineer" class="header-image">

-Hi there, I’m Brandon Withington!
-I am an Extended Reality (XR) Software Engineer with over 3 years of experience developing immersive standalone game worlds and interactive experiences with the Unity engine.
+Hi there!
+My name is Brandon Withington.
+I am an Extended Reality (XR) Software Engineer with over 4 years of experience developing immersive standalone game worlds and interactive experiences with the Unity engine.
 I am proficient in object-oriented programming languages including C# and Python, I have a deep passion for learning and innovation in game development and virtual reality.
 I am known for my self-motivation, enthusiasm, and dedication.
 I strive to craft compelling gameplay and unforgettable moments!

 Please check out my [YouTube](https://www.youtube.com/@_Brandev) channel to see how my projects evolve.